jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 # P3 Deliverable #2 Example: MealMate Recipe App

-**NOTE TO STUDENTS:** This is a complete example showing what your team needs to submit by the start of next class.
+**NOTE TO STUDENTS:** This is a example showing what your team needs to submit by the start of next class.
 Use this as a template to create your own deliverable for YOUR app!
+Be sure to read all the instructions though; this is more meant as an overview to help answer questions.

 ---

 ## What You're Submitting

-Your team needs to submit THREE things:
+Your team needs to submit THREE things FOR THIS single deliverable (due by start of next class):

 1. **9 User Flow Diagrams** (5 for primary user, 2 for power user, 2 for casual user)
 2. **5+ Lo-Fi Screen Mockups** (paper sketches or digital wireframes)